Measurement of the excitation spectrum of a dipolar gas in the macrodroplet regime

 where $\{u_j(\mathbf{x}),v_j(\mathbf{x})\}$ are the Bogoliubov quasi-particle amplitudes with respective energies $\epsilon_j$, and $\psi_0$ is the condensate wavefunction.
 As presented in Refs.\,\cite{pal2020enf,pal2022idd}, the excitations are plane waves along the $y$-direction of the infinite tube i.e.\,$u_{j}(\mathbf{x})\to \mathrm{u}_{\nu,k_y}(\bm{\rho}) e^{ik_y y}$, with $\nu$ labelling the transverse excitation (e.g.\,see \cite{Baillie2017ceo}), $\hbar k_y$ being the $y$-component of momentum and $\bm{\rho}=(x,z)$ the transverse coordinates.
 Together with a variational description of the transverse structure of the condensate and excitations, this Ansatz allows a simple semi-analytical expression of the dispersion relation for the lowest excitation branch of the form

-Here, $\epsilon_{k_y}=\hbar^2k_y^2/2m$ and the quantities $\tilde{U}_\alpha(k_y)$ and $g_\text{QF}$ describe the (Fourier transform of the) two-body interactions and the effects of quantum fluctuations after the transverse degrees of freedom are integrated out\seeSup{\ref{app:VariationalTheory}}.

-In the roton regime (dipoles perpendicular to $y$), the variational dispersion relation provides an excellent description of the full excitation spectrum, as shown by the remarkable agreement between Eq.\,\eqref{eq:var_E} and the full numerical calculation, see Fig.\,\hyperref[fig:infiniteSystem]{\ref*{fig:infiniteSystem}a}.
-The latter, described in detail in App.\,\ref{app:Theory} and Ref.\,\cite{Petter2019ptr}, also reveals that the dynamic response of the system essentially involves only the lowest branch.

-In the macrodroplet regime (dipoles parallel to $y$), the situation is very different.
+Here, $\epsilon_{k_y}=\hbar^2k_y^2/2m$ and the quantities $\tilde{U}_\alpha(k_y)$ and $g_\text{QF}$ describe the (Fourier transform of the) two-body interactions and the effects of quantum fluctuations after the transverse degrees of freedom are integrated out\seeSup{\ref{app:VariationalTheory}}. \\ In the roton regime (dipoles perpendicular to $y$), the variational dispersion relation provides an excellent description of the full excitation spectrum, as shown by the remarkable agreement between Eq.\,\eqref{eq:var_E} and the full numerical calculation, see Fig.\,\hyperref[fig:infiniteSystem]{\ref*{fig:infiniteSystem}a}.
+The latter, described in detail in App.\,\ref{app:Theory} and Ref.\,\cite{Petter2019ptr}, also reveals that the dynamic response of the system essentially involves only the lowest branch. \\ In the macrodroplet regime (dipoles parallel to $y$), the situation is very different.
 As shown in Fig.\,\hyperref[fig:infiniteSystem]{\ref*{fig:infiniteSystem}b}, Eq.\,\eqref{eq:var_E} is only capable to describe the low momentum part ($k_y<1/l_\rho$), where $l_\rho=\sqrt{\hbar/m\omega_\rho}$ is the characteristic transverse length scale and $\omega_\rho$ the transverse trapping frequency.
 For larger momenta, the variational dispersion relation deviates substantially from the numerics.
-Moreover, from the full calculation of the DSF, we also observe a strong multi-branch response of the system for $k_y\gtrsim1/l_\rho$.
+Moreover, from the full calculation of the DSF, we also observe a strong multi-branch response of the system for $k_y\gtrsim1/l_\rho$ i.e. the DSF for a single momentum features multiple resonant energies with weights on the same order of magnitude.
 Both aspects suggest the emergence of new phenomena not captured by the above variational method.
 We find that the same qualitative behavior persists also in the experimentally relevant case of a three-dimensional trapped system.
-Despite the expected broadening and discretization of the excitation modes, the \textit{anti-roton} features are still visible, namely the stiffening of the spectrum with an initial rapid increase in energy with $k_y$ and the strong multi-branch response above $k_y\gtrsim1/l_\rho$.
+Despite the expected broadening and discretization of the excitation modes, the \textit{antiroton} features are still visible, namely the stiffening of the spectrum with an initial rapid increase in energy with $k_y$ and the strong multi-branch response above $k_y\gtrsim1/l_\rho$. \\